skip to Main Content

-How to Get Your Puppy to Stop Chewing on Everything
+How to Stop a Puppy from Chewing on Everything

 There is nothing quite as adorable as a puppy.
 However, there’s also nothing (other than a natural disaster) with the same potential to wreak havoc on your home and possessions!

 If you’ve ever had the joy of raising a puppy, you know what I mean.
-For every soft, floppy puppy cuddle and wet, puppy-breath kiss, it seems like there’s also a chewed up shoe, a mutilated table leg, or even a carpet that’s been peed on (to learn what to do about your dog’s urine marking, see this post).
-And as much as you treasure the experience of sharing your puppy’s babyhood, you may find yourself thinking (for the sake of your furniture anyway) that you’ll be a little relieved when it’s all behind you.
+For every soft, floppy puppy cuddle and wet, puppy-breath kiss, it seems like there’s also a chewed-up shoe, a mutilated table leg, or even a carpet that’s been peed on (to learn what to do about your dog’s urine marking, see this post).
+And as much as you treasure the experience of sharing your puppy’s babyhood, you may find yourself thinking (for the sake of your furniture anyway) that you’ll be a little relieved when all this destructive chewing is behind you.

 Pin Me:

-Although chewing is a natural part of puppyhood, there are things that you can do to minimize the damage.
+Although chewing is normal puppy behavior, there are things that you can do to minimize the damage.
 And with less time spent worrying about the things your puppy might destroy, you’ll be free to enjoy this precious, all-too-short stage of his life.

 Why Do Puppies Chew?